metaplex-foundation/developer-hub/src/pages/core/guides/anchor/how-to-create-a-core-collection.md

 ### Uploading the Metadata

-Once we have a valid and working image URI we can start working on the metadata for our Asset.
+Once we have a valid and working image URI we can start working on the metadata for our Collection.

 The standard for offchain metadata for a fungible token is as follows.
 This should be filled out and writen to either an object `{}` without Javascript or saved to a `metadata.json` file.
 We are going to look at the Javascript object approach.